Histrionic personality disorder: HPD and antisocial personality disorder

 Another theory suggests a possible relationship between histrionic personality disorder and antisocial personality disorder.
 Research has found 2/3 of patients diagnosed with histrionic personality disorder also meet criteria similar to those of the antisocial personality disorder, which suggests both disorders based towards sex-type expressions may have the same underlying cause.

-Some family history studies have found that histrionic personality disorder, as well as borderline and antisocial personality disorders, tend to run in families, but it is unclear how much is due to genetic versus environmental factors.
+Some family history studies have found that histrionic personality disorder, as well as antisocial and borderline personality disorders, tend to run in families, but it is unclear how much is due to genetic versus environmental factors.
 Both examples suggest that predisposition could be a factor as to why certain people are diagnosed with histrionic personality disorder, however little is known about whether or not the disorder is influenced by any biological compound or is genetically inheritable.
 Little research has been conducted to determine the biological sources, if any, of this disorder.

 Diagnosis

 The person's appearance, behavior and history, along with a psychological evaluation, are usually sufficient to establish a diagnosis.
 There is no test to confirm this diagnosis.
 Because the criteria are subjective, some people may be wrongly diagnosed.